ejwillemse/BAN313Assignments/chapter1.md

 SE <-

-# 5. Calculate the T-score for the hypothesis test and assign your answer to `T_score` (not that this part will not be marked, only the next part).
+# 5. Calculate the Z-score for the hypothesis test and assign your answer to `T_score` (note that this part will not be marked, only the next part).

 T_score <-